-- Lost World: The sequel is set to feature Vostok, a six thousand square mile liquid lake, over a thousand feet deep located two-and-a-half miles beneath the Antarctic ice cap, home to Mesozoic life forms long thought extinct.
+- Lost World: The sequel features Vostok, a six thousand square mile liquid lake, over a thousand feet deep located two-and-a-half miles beneath the Antarctic ice cap, home to Mesozoic life forms long thought extinct.
 And to something responsible for the evolution of modern man.

 - Mysterious Antarctica: The setting of the sequel.

-- Stock Ness Monster: Nessie herself, revealed as the Guivres, a giant species of eel, kin to the Anguilla, or Conger, eel.
+- Nessie herself, revealed as the Guivres, a giant species of eel, kin to the Anguilla, or Conger, eel.
 Others of her species are known to the public as the Bloop, a mysterious noise initially detected in the Atlantic Ocean by the Navy in 1997.

 - Trigger: The events that lead to Zach's near-drowning on his ninth birthday are his trigger, causing him to suffer from fierce migraines whenever anyone mentions them.
 He eventually gets over this after being forced to confront his inner demons and the truth about that night.

-- Why Did It Have To Be Water?: After the accident in the Sargasso Sea, Zach develops a crippling fear of the water.
+- Why Did It Have to Be Snakes?: After the accident in the Sargasso Sea, Zach develops a crippling fear of the water.
 Like his migraines, confronting his inner demons (and Nessie) causes him to get over this.